mech/Learning-Notes/Design/Product/ProductDesign.md

 * [Feature Fatigue](https://www.chargebee.com/blog/saas-product-feature-prioritization/)
 * [Look elsewhere - Don't stare at your industry.
 Look in the opposite direction.](https://m.signalvnoise.com/look-elsewhere-e89b2b24f3f2)
 * [The Design Genome Project](https://www.invisionapp.com/enterprise/design-genome/)

+## Preset Preferences is Dangerous

+> And maybe I'll want my toaster to be able to detect bread type and cook it according to my preset preferences — and share each toast experience on Instagram if toast-posts start taking off.
+But I believe I never will, because those features are not, and will never be, useful. - [Build less, make better things](https://uxdesign.cc/build-less-make-better-things-7d7316dd7e4d)

 ## Whole System